sacha-muratori/bet-settlement-service/README.md

 ```

 ### Notes
 As part of this MVP, I implemented a monolithic Spring Boot application for simplicity.
+Although this version uses Spring MVC, a reactive alternative with WebFlux could better support high-throughput use cases.
+Real APIs would also benefit from resilience mechanisms such as exponential backoff using Resilience4j, and rate limiting via tools like Bucket4j.

 In a production setup, I would split it into at least two services: one handling the API and Kafka producer, the other managing the Kafka consumer and RocketMQ producer.
 This separation enables independent development, deployment, scalability, and better failure isolation.

-Although this version uses Spring MVC, a reactive alternative with WebFlux could better support high-throughput use cases.
-Production environments would also benefit from resilience mechanisms such as exponential backoff using Resilience4j, and rate limiting via tools like Bucket4j.
+Also, it would be beneficial to notify the user through the use of either an email notification, a polling mechanism towards another API waiting for the flow completion, or the listening of another kafka topic, in an event-driven SAGA pattern architecture.

 Kafka and RocketMQ are currently used with default configurations.
 Tuning parameters, such as partitions, compression, and batching, would be critical for handling real-world traffic efficiently.
 Health checks are exposed via Spring Boot Actuator (/actuator/health).
 For observability, Prometheus integration would be a natural next step.

 End-to-end testing was out of scope for this MVP, but in a full testing strategy, tools like TestContainers and WireMock would be incorporated.

-Configuration files and SQL scripts should ideally be organized under a /release directory for clarity and maintainability.
 At the moment tests are run as part as the docker build.
 This can be optimized for CI/CD pipelines test reports.
+Configuration files and SQL scripts should ideally be organized under a /release directory for clarity and maintainability.